AbdullahFarouk/iOSTutorial_HackMcGill/README.md

 ### Your First iOS App

 Hello, and welcome to the iOS Tutorial.
-Today we will be covering the basics of iOS Development and make our very own app, a Tip Calculator!
+Today we will cover the basics of iOS Development and make our very own app, a Tip Calculator!

- In this tutorial, you will learn about using Xcode, building interfaces with auto-layout, and how to get an app running on your phone!
+ In this tutorial, you will learn about using Xcode, building interfaces with auto-layout, and how to get an app running on the built-in iPhone simulator!
 This tutorial will assume a basic knowledge of Object Oriented programming and how some data types work in Swift.
 Dont worry if you are completely new to the language!
-Here are some resources that cover the required knowledge for this tutorial.
+Here are some resources that cover the required knowledge for this tutorial:

+* Apple Documentation on Swift: https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html
+* Tutorials Point for Swift: https://www.tutorialspoint.com/swift/

 ### Initial Setup ###